Complaints procedure

 The Legal Ombudsman will look at your complaint independently and it will not affect how we handle your matters.

 With effect from 1 April 2023, the Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned (or within one year of you realising that there was a concern).
-In all cases, any complaint to them must be made within six months of the date of our final response to you under our complaints procedure.
+In all cases, any complaint to them must be made within six months of the date of our final written response to you under our complaints procedure.

 The Solicitors Regulation Authority can help if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money, or treating you unfairly because of your age, a disability or other characteristic.
-For information on how to and when you might raise a complaint directly with the Solicitors Regulation Authority, please visit: www.sra.org.uk/consumers/problems
+For information on how to and when you might raise a complaint directly with the Solicitors Regulation Authority, please visit: www.sra.org.uk/consumer/problems